The journey for climate transition

 Being a relevant member of the community means keeping pace with the times, and where issues of the climate and energy are concerned, the ambitions for climate policy in our business environment are a natural starting point.
 This means we must take a position on the global climate treaty in Paris (the Paris Agreement), which all the Nordic countries have ratified, and on the national targets and action plans for achieving net zero emissions that have been presented in Sweden, Norway and Finland.

-This is why Assemblin adopted a climate agenda in 2020 that presents targets and action plans for a gradual transition to carbon-neutral operations in line with the national climate targets.
+This is why Assemblin adopted a climate agenda in 2020 that presents targets and action plans for a gradual climate transition for our operations in line with the national climate targets.
 The plan also contains concrete interim goals, as well as forms of governance and monitoring.

 Our climate impact